 NOTE: Adding support for another OS is not yet fully supported in packages, so must currently be done manually.

-If the OS is a Windows Server OS, simply upload the ISO, then setup the OS Reload Profile following the instructions further down in this document.
+If the OS is a Windows Server OS, simply upload the ISO, then follow the "Create the OS Reload Profile" instructions further down in this document.
 Non-server versions of Windows are not currently supported due to restrictions by Microsoft.

-Find the netboot.tar.gz or netboot folder for the linux distribution you are trying to add.
+Find the netboot.tar.gz, netboot, or pxeboot folder for the linux distribution you are trying to add.
 For example, Google "Netboot Ubuntu 17.10" and follow the links to find that archive.
 The netboot folder often comes with ISO files as well.

 There should be another folder somewhere in that netboot folder that contains the kernel and the initrd files.
 The kernel will usually be called "linux" or "vmlinuz".
 The initrd will usually be called "initrd.gz" or "initrd.img".
 Come up with a unique path relevant to the name of your OS, e.g. "ubuntu/artful/amd64" to be consistent with SynergyCP's naming structure.
 Copy just the linux and initrd.gz files to "/scp/pxe/file/srv/tftp/<your unique path>" on a file server that you'll be testing the OS reloads from.